Feature Layer

 Specifies a date field for retrieving only the latest features.

-If a timestamp field value is not specified, at every interval the feed will load all features from the feature layer as events to be processed.
+If a timestamp field value is not specified at every interval, the feed loads all features from the feature layer as events to be processed.

-If a timestamp field value is specified, the first time Velocity polls the feature layer it will load all features with a timestamp field datetime within the past minute and less than the first feed poll time that also meets the criteria of the WHERE clause.
-Each subsequent poll, only features with a timestamp field value between the last polling time and the current polling time that also meet the criteria of the WHERE clause will be loaded.
+If a timestamp field value is specified, the first time Velocity polls the feature layer it loads all features with the datetime timestamp field within the past minute and earlier than the first feed poll time that also meets the criteria of the WHERE clause.
+Each subsequent poll, only features with a timestamp field value between the last polling time and the current polling time that also meet the criteria of the WHERE clause are loaded.

 String